lodebosmans/OmsPromotionAutomation_v2/readme.md

 - Streamics
 - MRS - Data Cubes - Streamics
 - Create an OMS account (use same password as with streamics)

+## Documentation

+See powerpoint in the folder 'docs'